wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

     * The full-resolution image will be used later to refine early estimates.
 * Apply an adaptive thresholding algorithm to classify each pixel as "definitely light", "definitely dark", or "not sure".
     * The threshold is calculated by looking at the pixel's brightness, compared to a small neighborhood of pixels around it.
-* Analyze the known pixels to "clump" them together, accumulating all interior unknown points as well.
+* Analyze the known pixels to "clump" them together.
     * Discard any clumps which are too small to reasonably be a meaningful part of a tag.
 * Fit a quadralaterial to each clump
   * Identify likely "corner" candiadtes by pixels which are outliers in both dimensions.